 Her followers often want to know where she eats healthy food in Shanghai, where to buy bikinis, and what exotic destinations they should travel to.

 “I want to combine fitness with travel as I don’t want to give the wrong impression to people that being fit means you need to live in a gym,” she said.
 “A good life / work / workout balance is the key.
-It’s all about getting fit in the gym and kitchen, and enjoying the results by dressing sexy, traveling sexy and partying sexy.”
+It’s all about getting fit in the gym and kitchen, and enjoying the results by dressing sexy, travelling sexy and partying sexy.”

 Giselle and Weiya take their fitness coverage a step beyond functional training into activities that their followers can develop a lifetime passion for, like ballet and yoga.
 Weiya said 70 percent of her fans “know very little about exercise,” but are interested in achieving a well-rounded level of wellness—and the duo responds to fans’ demands with topics like “20 small things to boost your mood in the winter.”